 Try: Ontario salmon licence non-resident ice fishing

-Use this tool to compare a few provinces side by side before you commit to one.
-It works best when you want to narrow the field, compare annual entry cost, and see where a short trip or setup step changes the buying path.
+Compare a few provinces side by side before you commit to one.
+It works best when you want to narrow the field, compare annual entry cost, and see where a short trip or setup step changes what you need to buy.

 Updated May 2026 13 provinces and territories Entry cost, setup, and planning load

 A province comparison is most useful before you buy, not after.
-Use this tool when you want to compare a short list of provinces side by side, then leave it once the decision becomes province-specific.
+It works best when you want to compare a short list of provinces side by side before the decision becomes province-specific.

 • Compare two to four provinces for the clearest side-by-side read